This chapter from Mark Simpson’s Saint Morrissey was serialised by Salon.com in April 2004 as ‘The Pop Star Who Hated Sex’

 – Boy George

-– Albert Finney, Saturday Night and Sunday Morning
+– Albert Finney, Saturday Night & Sunday Morning

-OF ALL THE ATTENTION Steven Patrick Morrissey has garnered in his pop career, he is perhaps best known for not doing the nasty.
+Of all the attention Steven Patrick Morrissey has garnered in his pop career, he is perhaps best known for not doing the nasty.
 His abstinence is seen as symbol, proof and cause of his eccentricity.
-After all, in an age utterly obsessed with and possessed by SEX such party-pooping is inconsiderate, anti-democratic, downright unhealthy and well, positively sinful.
+In an age utterly obsessed with and possessed by SEX such party-pooping is inconsiderate, anti-democratic, downright unhealthy and well, positively sinful.
 Worse, in a pop star who hasn’t been knighted and whose main audience isn’t grandmas it’s actually heretical.

 As Oscar Wilde put it, celibacy is the only real perversion; and in Morrissey’s eyes, this was a good enough argument for practicing it.
 Like any form of Utopianism, reinventing sex requires you to renounce the thing you want to reinvent.
 Paradoxically, although celibacy is perhaps the least innocent sexual option — renouncing sex makes everything sexual — publicly it provided Morrissey with the innocence he needed to carry off his seductive-seditious project.